Joshua Tree & Yucca Valley

 Pack Layers!

 It can get extremely chilly at night, windy and chilly during the day and even hot!
 Windbreakers, hats and gloves are a nice extra for your bag.
 Don’t forget your dog coats and blankies too!
-We were shivering in the cold wind one afternoon at sunset!
+We were shivering in the super cold wind one afternoon at sunset!

 Joshua Trees in the Sunset